The Super Bowl Kicked Off Well Before the Game Started

 It All Begins Here

-I recently joined Sensing the Signal, a bi-weekly podcast produced by Atreides, for a conversation on disinformation and its implications for national security, technology, and intelligence.
+I recently joined Sensing the Signal, a bi-weekly podcast produced by Atreides, for a conversation on information manipulation and its implications for national security, technology, and intelligence.

-Disinformation is a pervasive and growing threat.
+Information manipulation is a pervasive and growing threat.
 Its impacts are often subtle, cumulative, and difficult to detect, yet they shape how societies understand risk, trust information, and make decisions.
-In the episode, we explored how disinformation operates within complex information environments, why it remains so difficult to analyse at scale, and what this means for analysts and decision-makers working across public and private sectors.
+In the episode, we explored how information manipulation operates within complex information environments, why it remains so difficult to analyse at scale, and what this means for analysts and decision-makers working across public and private sectors.

 What gives me optimism is the growing community of practitioners, researchers, and policymakers working collaboratively to bridge these gaps.
 While the challenge is significant, there is real momentum to build a more coherent knowledge base and to improve how we understand and respond to information risk.